GovA11y/reports/README.md

 - `sub.target`: The target element in the sub-test (if applicable).
 - `max_tested_at`: The latest timestamp when the test was performed (if applicable).

+#### `/axe/domain_error_summary`
+Provides a summary of Axe accessibility test results specifically for domains.
+This means that you can obtain an overview of the accessibility issues identified during the tests for a particular domain or set of domains.
+##### Method: `GET`

+##### URL Parameters:

+- `domain` (Optional): Specifies the domain & sub-domains for which to return a summary.
+If not provided, defaults to 'nasa.gov'.
+- `format` (Optional): Specifies the output format of the results.
+The supported formats are CSV, XLSX, HTML, XML, YAML, and JSON.
+If not provided, defaults to JSON.

+##### Output Format:
+You can specify the output format by including the `format` URL parameter in your request.
+The supported formats are `CSV`, `XLSX`, `HTML`, `XML`, `YAML`, and `JSON` (default).

+##### Response Fields:
+The response fields can vary depending on the specifics of the test results.
+A typical response would include fields such as:

+- `domain_name`: The name of the domain for which the tests were run.
+- `urls_tested`: The number of URLs from the domain that were tested.
+- `count_critical`: The number of critical accessibility violations.
+- `count_serious`: The number of serious accessibility violations.
+- `count_moderate`: The number of moderate accessibility violations.
+- `count_minor`: The total number minor accessibility violations.